Kairotic/coding-with-knots/quipu.md

 ## Visualisation

-To get a first understanding of the types of structures present in a quipu, a simple parser for the data was constructed[] which then converted the data into a form readable by the common command line application Graphviz[].
+To get a first understanding of the types of structures present in a quipu, a simple parser for the data was constructed which then converted the data into a form readable by the common command line application Graphviz.
 This convenient way to automatically layout tree structures provided us with a schematic representation of the structure of the record, with knots and colours.

 ![Quipu catalogued as #UR1138 rendered using Graphviz](figures/UR1138.xls.png)

-The quipu cord colours are encoded in the database using Ascher colour codes [@Ascher1978] which is an adapated form of ISCC-NBS colour coding, a standard provided by @Judd1939.
+The quipu cord colours are encoded in the database using Ascher colour codes [@Ascher1978] which is an adapted form of ISCC-NBS colour coding, a standard provided by @Judd1939.
 This was converted to hex RGB values required for the visualisation using an online tool ^[NBS/ISCC Color System http://tx4.us/nbs-iscc.htm, accessed 4th